There are many online channels businesses can utilize to grow sales and brand awareness.

 YouTube wants to continue building their platform’s content as much as possible.
 As a result, they make it extremely easy to add videos.

-Whenever you are on YouTube, at the top of the page you’ll see an icon that looks like a video camera with a plus sign in the middle of it.
+Whenever you are on YouTube, at the top right corner of the page you’ll see an icon that looks like a video camera with a plus sign in the middle of it.

 To upload your video, simply click on this icon.